Park Lane, Westminster

 The Grosvenor House hotel opened in 1929 and in the same year Dorchester House was demolished.
 The floors and ceilings of the highly specified hotel that replaced Dorchester House were lined with compressed seaweed for improved soundproofing.

 In 1962 part of Hyde Park was taken to allow Park Lane to be made into a dual carriageway and the road was diverted at the south end to enter Hyde Park Corner by the side of Apsley House.
 A cavernous underground car park was built beneath Hyde Park, with single-storey space for 1,100 cars and innovative automatic entry barriers.
-One of its two entrances is visible in the centre of the photograph below.

 In addition to its hotels, Park Lane also has prestige offices and showrooms for exclusive car marques.
 Only near its northern end is there any semblance of conventional retailing at street level.